- How it Works

 The Gamma Ethernet Gateway requires the addition of a Gamma XBee Adapter to communicate with the Wireless Channels.
 Up to 12 Wireless Channels can be used per Gamma Ethernet Gateway.

 The following illustration shows the inputs, outputs, connectors, and switch controls for the Wireless Endpoint PRO with the external antenna option.

-Each Wireless Endpoint PRO has a number of standard IO ports are that a superset of the IO ports available on the channels provided with most ioBridge web gateways like the IO-204.
+Each Wireless Endpoint has a number of standard IO ports are that a superset of the IO ports available on the channels provided with most ioBridge web gateways like the IO-204.
 Like a typical ioBridge Web Gateway each Wireless Endpoint has the following IO: